elotroalex/chiens/_texts/translation.md

 - {:.sp} The Guard Man.

 - {: .pr.i} Would you look at that.
 He doesn't give a fuck.
 This monkey ...
-Of course, he's crazy ... stronger ... even stronger *(he hits Toussaint)*.
+Of course he's pretending to be crazy ... harder ... even harder *(he hits Toussaint)*.

 - {:.sp} Toussaint.